 What Is Extended Detection And Response (XDR)?

 Extended Detection And Response (XDR) is a complete security tool that gathers data from across your network, then orchestrates and manages the automated response and remediation of threats.
-Where Endpoint Detection And Response (EDR) tools gather information from your endpoints, an XDR solution will also compile data from endpoints, networks, servers, cloud workloads, and SIEM solutions.
+XDR is an evolution of Endpoint Detection and Response (EDR) tools.
+Where EDR focuses on gathering information from (and resolving issues via) your endpoints, XDR solutions work across a wider range of areas.
+This includes networks, devices, servers, accounts, cloud workloads, and inboxes.

-XDR tools have extensive visibility which allows them to detect a wider range of indicators of compromise (IOCs) before other technologies.
+XDR tools have extensive visibility which allows them to detect a wider range of Indicators of Compromise (IOCs) than other technologies.
 When it comes to remediation, these tools are ideally placed to enact effective and targeted actions.
+They ensure that no information is missed or misconfigured during the transition from detection to remediation.
+This results in faster, more effective security and remediation.

 - XDR can detect more complex, advanced threats